mathspp/mathspp/pages/education/01.workshops/monday-python/item.en.md

 title: "“Monday Python”"
 ---

-A series of workshops devoted to the Python programming language.
+A series of workshops devoted to programming in Python.

 ===